Portal Administrator's Guide

 As always, we welcome any feedback.
 If there is any way you think we could make this book better, please feel free to mention it on our forums.
 You can also use any of the email addresses on our Contact Us page (http://www.liferay.com/web/guest/about_us/contact_us).
 We are here to serve you, our users and customers, and to help make your experience using Liferay Portal the best it can be.

-The writing and editing process for the first edition took a period of five months of mostly full time work.
-It would have taken much longer except for the fact that many fantastic contributions came unsolicited from many different people.
 I have endeavored to give credit to everyone who made a contribution (it's on the copyright page), but if I missed somebody—which would not be surprising—please let me know so your name is not left out of the next edition!
 I cannot express enough how wonderful it is to be surrounded by so many talented people who do everything they can to make this product the best it can be—even when a particular task is not their primary job.